Diamondbacks vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 3-1.

-- When it comes to the total, the Diamondbacks and their foes are 5-5-0 in their last 10 contests.

-- The Diamondbacks have covered the spread in all of their previous 10 matchups (one of those contests had a spread.
+- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have an implied victory probability of 37% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 47.6% chance of pulling out a win.

-- Games involving Arizona have gone over the total set by bookmakers in 24 of 47 chances this season.
+- Arizona and its opponents have hit the over in 24 of its 48 games with a total this season.

 - The Diamondbacks have played just two games with a spread this season and covered in each game.